wangyiwu/backend-coding-task-cmc-global/pxvuong/readme.md

 ### Access to api swagger

-In broser aceess to url: http://localhost:7084/swagger/index.html
+In broser aceess to url: http://localhost:7084/swagger/index.html (make sure you are using http, currrenty this application doesn't config https)

 ### Access to UI

-In broser aceess to url: http://localhost:7084/index.html
+In broser aceess to url: http://localhost:7084/index.html   (make sure you are using http, currrenty this application doesn't config https)

 You can view the port and the closest port to ship.